-Although you will find that there are many different cover levels, offering varying features and benefits, there are essentially four types of policy.
+Although you will find that there are many different pet insurance cover levels, offering varying features and benefits, there are essentially four types of policy.

-Even though you’ll likely find variances across different insurers, most of them share certain features.
+Even though you’ll likely find variances across different insurers, most of them share certain features, often including:

 The exact cost of pet insurance depends on a number of factors, such as where you live, how old your pet is, what type and breed of pet you have, if your pet has any history of medical issues and what pet insurance policy you choose.